Rhumel River: Tributaries

-The main tributary of the Rhumel is the Oued-Boumerzoug which rises in the region of Aïn M'lila.
+The main tributary of the Rhumel is the Oued-Boumerzoug which rises in the commune of Aïn M'lila.
 Its waters are widely used for irrigation, and the important spa of Ain Fesguia is located towards the head of the valley.
 This tributary supplies drinking water to the city of Constantine, which is highly prone to flooding being situated at the confluence of the Boumerzoug and the Rhumel.

 Another tributary is the Oued Dekri, near the town of Chelghoum Laïd 50 km southwest of Constantine.

-History

-In ancient times, the river was called Ampsaga.